aabarmin/epam-java-cources/README.md

 As a result, your `master` branch will receive updates and new tasks if they're present.

-Don't forget to update your remote master:
+Don't forget to update your remote 'master':

 ```shell script
 $ git push origin master